kubevirt/katacoda-scenarios/kubevirt-cdi/step1.md

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-cr.yaml`{{execute}}

 Let's check the deployment:

+`kubectl get kubevirt -n kubevirt`{{execute}}

+It will take a while until all the pods are running.
+Retry the command until the output states that kubevirt is "Deployed".

+Once the kubevirt resource is deployed, view the pods created by the deployment.

 `kubectl get pods -n kubevirt`{{execute}}

-This will take a while until all the pods are running, retry the command until the output states that all fo them are running.

-Once it's ready, it will show something similar to:
+It will show something similar to:

 ~~~
 master $ kubectl get pods -n kubevirt